-The Ombudsperson received 242 inquiries during the period covered by this Report and approximately 684 total inquiries since establishment of the Ombudsperson's Office.
-Many of these consisted of lengthy narratives portraying dissatisfaction with boards allegedly ignoring the requirements (and, particularly, the election, records production and open meetings requirements) of either the Condominium Property Act or the Common Interest Community Association Act.
+The Ombudsperson received 313 inquiries during the period covered by this Report and approximately 960 total inquiries since establishment of the Ombudsperson's Office.
+Many of these consisted of lengthy narratives portraying dissatisfaction with boards allegedly ignoring the requirements (and, particularly, the election, records production, and open meetings requirements) of either the Condominium Property Act or the Common Interest Community Association Act.
 Numerous other of these narratives evidenced confusion as to how the Condominium Property Act is enforced and by whom.
 Unit owners also sought advice as to what constituted a "common element" in their association and who, therefore, was responsible for the making of and cost of repairs, whether special assessments had been properly adopted, and what documents a condominium association must make available to unit owners for inspection and copying.
+Unit owners also questioned the ability of a board to impose fines and penalties and sought information concerning the adoption of rules and the conduct of elections.

-The Ombudsperson believes that because the Office of the Ombudsperson is relatively new and the amount of anecdotal information available from the inquiries received to date is limited, it is premature to make any recommendations for statutory reform at this time.
-It is clear, however, even from the limited amount of data and from questions raised at the forums in which the Ombudsperson participated since the inception of the Office, that both unit owners and associations would benefit from more effective, transparent and timely communication among and between unit owners and association boards of managers.
+The Ombudsperson believes that because the Office of the Ombudsperson is still relatively new, and the amount of anecdotal information available from the inquiries received to date is limited, it is premature to make any recommendations for statutory reform at this time.
+It is clear, however, even from the available data and from questions raised at the forums in which the Ombudsperson participated since the inception of the Office, that both unit owners and associations would benefit from more effective, transparent and timely communication among and between unit owners and association boards of managers.